Official Release Date: TBA 2021

 (Taken from the game’s official website)

 First Impressions: Admittedly, I’m not big on the childhood sweetheart trope but oddly enough Luke just highly made that exception.
-Perhaps it was Kaji-san’s voice acting or just Luke’s general endearing personality that got me hooked.
+Perhaps it was Yuki Kaji’s voice acting or just Luke’s general endearing personality that got me hooked.
 Idk!
 But after solving cases with him, I’m totally sold with this blushy hunk!

 - Jumin Han 2.1